Sales of real and personal property

 If you are the successful bidder, we will provide you with a Bill of Sale.
 There is no right of redemption in personal property sales; however, the items are sold as-is and subject to any liens in place.

-ALERT: Civil Process Unit fee increases and mileage rate changes are effective January 1, 2017.
-Please see our Fee Schedule for fees and mileage costs.
 Fees are payable in advance.
 Acceptable methods of payment are cash, check, or money order.
-Checks and money orders should be made payable to "King County Sheriff."
-At this time, we do not accept credit, debit cards or 2nd party checks.
+Check or money order should be made payable to "King County Sheriff."
+At this time, we cannot accept credit, debit cards or 2nd party checks.

 Contact or visit us at :